ceejay06s/taskmanagement/README.md

 ## About TaskManager

-Create Task and Subtask with TaskManager with following functions
+Create Task and Subtask with TaskManager with following functions using Laravel and Materialize Css

 - Authentication.
 - Create and Edit Task and Sub Task.